ConoradK/ShoeList-Website/README.md

     }
 ```

 Above are the methods allow for login/logout.
 When the login form is submited the credentials are stored in a variable.
 Authh::attemp() is an included class method that allows for validation user logins in Laravel.
-The above Authentication Controller doesn't inlcude all the Laravel's methods for handling the user accounts.
-For example creating a new user account.
+The above Authentication Controller doesn't inlcude all the Laravel's methods for handling the user accounts, for example creating a new user account.
 These can be implemented in the future, but for simplicity only login and logout features are included.
 When logging in, sessions are automatically created as Laravel handles it, and then when logging out the session is made manually invalid, to prevent unwanted user actions.

 <br>